wamanvinit3817/ML-Social-Media-Viral-Content-Predictor/README.md

 Social Media Virality Prediction

 This project focuses on predicting whether a social media post will become viral or non-viral using supervised machine learning.
 The problem is modeled as a binary classification task with a significantly imbalanced target variable (is_viral), making metric selection and leakage prevention critical.
+Note - All the ML algorithms used are not just implemented using sklearn libraries, they are studied mathematically and even some of them are implemented from scratch like KNN,Linear Regression etc.

 Dataset & Features